• Skip to primary navigation

 What kind of fish can I use?

-If I don't have my own wild-caught fish (speckled trout, redfish, red snapper), my "go to" is barramundi.
+If I don’t my own wild-caught fish (speckled trout, redfish, red snapper, black drum, sheepshead), my “go to” is barramundi.
 Cod, tilapia, halibut, sea bass are all great options.
 Avoid oily fish like salmon, tuna, and mackerel.

 Can I use canned tomatoes?